Online Fair Allocations with Binary Valuations and Beyond: Allocation of Goods

 \subsubsection{Two Agents}

-We study the setting of additive bi-valued valuations for two agents and establish the best possible result for the approximation of EF1 and MMS simultaneously.
-In order to achieve this goal, we propose the Adapted Envy-Graph Procedures (Algorithm \ref{alg: two_agents_ef1_mms}).
-Note that there are two technical difficulties for us when designing this approximation algorithm.
-One is that we do not know the value of future items.
-The other is that we cannot do any reallocation.
+We investigate the setting of additive personalized bi-valued valuations for two agents and establish the optimal non-trivial result for simultaneously approximating both EF1 and MMS.
+To achieve this objective, we propose the Adapted Envy-Graph Procedure (Algorithm \ref{alg: two_agents_ef1_mms}), which requires sophisticated and subtle case analysis due to the uncertainty of future item values.

-The main idea of our algorithm is that we take the Adapted Envy-Graph Procedures as the \textit{base algorithm} to allocate items.
-If we follow the \textit{base algorithm}, there will be an envy cycle between two agents, and we temporarily terminate it.
-Then, we consider implementing the Preliminary-Breaking-Cycle Algorithm (Algorithm \ref{alg: two_agents_cycle}) to eliminate the potential envy cycle manually.
-Then, there are two possible results of Algorithm \ref{alg: two_agents_cycle}.
-One is that we have eliminated the potential envy cycle successfully.
-The other is that there is still an envy cycle, and we execute the Deep-Breaking-Cycle Algorithm (Algorithm \ref{alg: two_agents_cycle_cases}) to eliminate it further.
-In whichever case, when there is no envy cycle and the allocation is EF1, we go back to the \textit{base algorithm}.
-The illustration of Algorithms \ref{alg: two_agents_ef1_mms}, \ref{alg: two_agents_cycle} and \ref{alg: two_agents_cycle_cases} is shown in Figure \ref{fig: cases_illustration}.
-Before presenting the theorem, we first define an envy graph.
+The Adapted Envy-Graph Procedure (AEGP) consists of three sub-algorithms: the Envy-Graph Procedure (EGP), the Preliminary-Breaking-Cycle (PBC), and the Deep-Breaking-Cycle (DBC), which are detailed in the Appendix.
+The core structure of our algorithm employs the EGP as the primary procedure.
+However, the EGP has a critical requirement: the input allocation is EF1 and must not contain any envy cycle.

+When an envy cycle is detected, we execute the PBC and DBC algorithms as auxiliary procedures in subsequent rounds to allocate future items more effectively.
+Once the output allocation from either the PBC or DBC algorithm satisfies the EGP algorithm's precondition, the EGP algorithm resumes execution.
+The execution flow of this integrated process is illustrated in Figure \ref{fig: cases_illustration}.